Who was Charles Wade?

 Born in the suburbs of London in 1883, Charles Wade was the son of Paget and Amy Wade – owners of several sugar estates in the West Indies.

-Grannie was a keen collector and, every Sunday, Charles would marvel at the items in ‘Grannie’s cabinet’, where she housed her collection – you can see this very cabinet in the manor today.
+Grannie Spencer was a stern woman who scorned any form of luxury however, she was a keen collector and, every Sunday, Charles would marvel at the items in ‘Grannie’s cabinet’, where she housed her collection – you can see this very cabinet in the manor today.
 It wasn’t long before Charles began collecting too.